 Please remember that when investing your capital is at risk, and you may recover less than the original investment.

-So, you’ve searched the web for ‘start investment’ and ‘invest small amount of money’ and read every piece of information you could find.
+So, you’ve searched the web for ‘start investment’ and ‘how do I invest small amounts of money?’ and read every piece of information you could find.

 You’ve put money aside, but how do you actually start investing?
 It’s not like you can just pop onto Amazon and click ‘Invest now!’
 We’re going to go through that next.